 Marinol and sleep apnea

-Multiple Sclerosis News Today reported in 2017 that dronabinol could be a safe long-term treatment option for MS patients suffering from neuropathic pain.
-Originally published in the journal European Neurology, the study involved 240 patients who received either dronabinol or a placebo for 16 weeks.
-While the potential pain-relieving effect of dronabinol was unclear, researchers were pleased with how well-tolerated the drug was as they wrote: “Overall, this trial demonstrated the long-lasting therapeutic potential, the good tolerability and favorable safety profile of dronabinol — especially in terms of drug abuse and dependency.”
+A study originally published in the journal European Neurology looked at dronabinol as a long-term treatment option for MS patients.
+The study involved 240 patients who received either dronabinol or a placebo for 16 weeks.
+While the potential pain-relieving effect of dronabinol was unclear, researchers were pleased with how well-tolerated the drug was as they wrote: “Overall, this trial demonstrated the long-lasting therapeutic potential, the good tolerability, and favorable safety profile of dronabinol — especially in terms of drug abuse and dependency.”

 Marinol and back pain